 - Reduced absenteeism, tardiness and sick leave – The 2002 CCH Unscheduled Absence Survey identified the average per-employee absenteeism cost as $789 per year.
 Absenteeism costs hit an all-time high in 2002, despite a slight decline in the absenteeism rate.
 Two-thirds of absenteeism incidents were due to reasons other than illness.
 Employers pay a high price, adding lost productivity costs to wage dollars.
 Early intervention through an EAP promotes quick resolution of personal problems, allowing employees to focus on work rather than family problems and mental health issues.

 - Increase employee productivity – A Chevron study reported a 50% improvement in employee performance after supervisors referred them to an EAP.

 - Reduce risk of litigation – Each year, approximately 80,000 civil cases are filed with the Equal Employment Opportunity Commission.
-Excluding legal costs and punitive damages, award costs average $100,000 per case.
+Excluding legal costs and punitive damages, the average award costs $100,000 per case.
 Fortunately, early workplace intervention can prevent lawsuits.
-CONCERN: EAP counselors can teach employees how to respond to workplace discrimination and harassment issues.
-Counselors also aid supervisors by teaching them appropriate ways to intervene in these difficult situations.

 - Decreased workplace violence – Workplace murders claim the lives of 1,000 people each year.
 Another 2 million people per year are victims of a violent event or threat in the workplace.
-CONCERN: EAP has three tools to reduce the risk of workplace violence: 1) Confidential and accessible consultation for employees who feel stressed 2) Anger Management Training and 3) assistance for supervisors who are addressing potentially violent situations.
+Deaconess EAP has three tools to reduce the risk of workplace violence: 1) Confidential and accessible consultation for employees who feel stressed; 2) Anger Management Training and; 3) assistance for supervisors who are addressing potentially violent situations.